 Coping with anxiety

 It’s natural to feel worried about coronavirus and all the changes in your life at the moment.
 You might have had a really hard time during lockdown, like problems at home, money worries or struggling with your mental health.
-You might also be feeling anxious about going back to school, what it will be like and whether it will be safe.
+You might also be feeling anxious about going back to school when it reopens, what it will be like and whether it will be safe.

 Be kind to yourself – coronavirus is not a normal situation and it’s ok not to feel ok about the changes to your life and your education.

-6 tips if you’re anxious about coronavirus and going back to school
+6 tips if you’re anxious about coronavirus, learning at home or going back to school

 Here are our 6 top tips to help with how you’re feeling.
 Remember that our accessibility tools (top right corner) mean you can access this advice in the way that’s right for you, including with screenreader, over 100 languages and changing how the page looks.